AleksandarHaralanov/GreenText/README.md

 Use PermissionsEx or similar plugins to grant groups the permission, enabling the greentext.
 - Command:
-    - `/greentext` - Prints author, version, and a link to this repository.
+    - `/greentext` - Does not require permission - Prints author, version, and a link to this repository.

-- Chat message must start with: `>`
+- Message starts with:
+  - `>` - Requires permission - Colors your entire message in green.
 - Permission: `greentext.write`